yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-524T.rst

 edited by [http://guidoserra.it Guido Serra]

-this webpage was created to add more detail about that ["OpenWrtDocs/Hardware/D-Link/DSL-502T"]
+this webpage was created to add more details about that ["OpenWrtDocs/Hardware/D-Link/DSL-502T"]

 = differences =